 Consider the story of Dogecoin.
-A portmanteau of Bitcoin and Doge, the latter of which is a meme based on the image of a Shiba Inu dog, Dogecoin was created as a joke by Billy Markus and Jackson Palmer on December 6, 2013.
-The currency was a hit on Reddit, a popular social network forums site, and quickly generated a market value of $8 million.
+A portmanteau of Bitcoin and Doge, the currency was a hit on Reddit, a popular social network forums site, and quickly generated a market value of $8 million.
 DOGE hit an all-time high on May 8, 2021, reaching a market capitalization of more than $90 billion after Elon Musk and Reddit users involved in the GameStop short squeeze turned their attention to it.

 Crypto is volatile.
 A cursory glance at the historical price of Bitcoin is enough to see massive peaks and depressions throughout its lifespan.
-Just recently, Bitcoin fell 53% in May of 2021 after having surpassed a value of $64,000 for a single coin in April.
+Just recently, Bitcoin fell under $20,000 in June after having surpassed a value of $69,000 for a single coin in November 2021.
 The same goes for any other major cryptocurrency.
 These dramatic changes are not normal compared to the pace at which mainstream assets move.